-4. Paid and unpaid work experiences, including internships and job shadowing: The Greater Nebraska Workforce Investment area will utilize the work experience activity as a structured learning experience to enable eligible youth to gain exposure to the working world and acquire the personal attributes, knowledge, and skills needed to obtain employment and a chance for career advancement.
+3. Paid and unpaid work experiences, that have as a component academic and occupational education: The Greater Nebraska Workforce Development area will utilize the work experience activity as a structured learning experience to enable eligible youth to gain exposure to the working world and acquire the personal attributes, knowledge, and skills needed to obtain employment and a chance for career advancement.